JavaScript is required

 The department's Gender Equality Action Plan for 2022-25 (the action plan) affirms our commitment to promoting workplace gender equality, ensuring a gender equitable and respectful workplace for all staff in government schools and our corporate workplaces.

-The action plan was developed following the completion of a workplace gender audit and extensive consultation with our government school and corporate workforces, as well as key stakeholders including the employee representatives and staff-led networks.
+The action plan was developed following the completion of a workplace gender audit and extensive consultation with our government school and corporate workforces, as well as key stakeholders including employee representatives and staff-led networks.

 The action plan sets out the department’s key focus areas to address gendered structural and cultural inequality in our workplaces.
-It has a focus on intersectional gender inequality, particularly the way in which identity characteristics such as age, sexuality and disability can exacerbate gender inequality.
+It has a focus on intersectional gender inequality, particularly the way in which attitudes towards identity characteristics such as age, sexuality and disability can exacerbate gender inequality.

 The data from the 2021 audit has informed the development of the 4-year plan and points to areas where action is needed to address imbalances.